 What Miyazaki Ment When He Said, “Anime was a Mistake”

 Hayo Miyazaki, to me he is what Dr.Seuss is to children's literature.
 His ideas are groundbreaking and do not focus on hyperrealism but on the details and beauty brought by each one of his talented animators, artist, and painters.
-My first films that were made by Studio Ghibli were and Then when came to the movie theaters in Michigan it was a wonder; like when people see a film like , , , or witness Whoville and Seuss’s world in the Ron Howard version of Full of detail, architecture, and natural landscapes, and introducing us to characters whose lives seem simple at first…Until an ugly woman with black clothing enters Sophie’s hat shop and harasses her, “” “The door is right there!” she says not knowing that this woman is a powerful witch, The Witch of the Waste.
+My first films that were made by Studio Ghibli were My Neighbor Totoro and Kiki’s Delivery Service.
+Then when Howell’s Moving Castle came to the movie theaters in Michigan it was a wonder; like when people see a film like Star Wars, The Dark Crystal, Lord of the Rings, or witness Whoville and Seuss’s world in the Ron Howard version of How The Grinch Stole Christmas.
+Full of detail, architecture, and natural landscapes, and introducing us to characters whose lives seem simple at first…Until an ugly woman with black clothing enters Sophie’s hat shop and harasses her, “What a tacky hat shop…with such tacky hats.”
+“The door is right there!” she says not knowing that this woman is a powerful witch, The Witch of the Waste.

 However, Miyazaki is now realizing that the over-work culture of Anime and even video games two things Japan is known for are turning young men and women in the industry into Howell.
 It’s not just Otaku that is killing the artist and animators; it’s the tragic cycle of Hikikomori that happens as a result of pressure and overwork that is Anime’s greatest mistake and it’s not only a Japanese thing either.